Entanglement-assisted quantum feedback control: Introduction

-What we learn from the quantum metrology theory is that, in a broad sense, a quantum estimator could have better performance if assisted by entanglement.
-Therefore it should be a reasonable idea to employ such an entanglement-assisted estimator in the measurement-based quantum feedback control \cite{WisemanBook,KurtBook}, which is now well established based on the quantum filtering theory \cite{Belavkin1999,Bouten}.
-Actually, if the quantum filter gains more information by constructing a similar configuration depicted in Fig.~\ref{Q metrology}~(b), it is highly expected that it offers a better estimate and as consequence a better control performance.
-The idea of this {\it entanglement-assisted feedback control} is briefly mentioned in the recent publication \cite{Genoni}, but in fact there have been no study in the literature to examine how much it would be beneficial.
+What we learn from the theory of quantum metrology is the fact that, in a broad sense, a quantum estimator could have better performance if assisted by entanglement.
+Therefore it is a reasonable idea to employ an entanglement-assisted estimation strategy for the measurement-based quantum feedback control \cite{WisemanBook,KurtBook}, which is now well established based on the quantum filtering theory \cite{Belavkin1999,Bouten}.
+Actually, in a similar configuration depicted in Fig.~\ref{Q metrology}~(b), it is expected that the quantum filter (i.e., the best continuous-time estimator) brings us more information, and as consequence we will have chance to construct a better controller than in the standard case without entanglement.
+The idea of entanglement-assisted feedback control is briefly mentioned in \cite{Genoni}, but there has been no quantitative analysis of this control strategy.
+That is, we are interested in the following questions; (i) {\it How much does the entanglement-assisted strategy improve the control performance in a realistic setup?} (ii) {\it In what situation is the entanglement-assisted feedback control really beneficial?} Note that the answers to these questions are non-trivial, because, for a realistic noisy system, the entanglement-assisted feedback control will not always outperform the standard one without entanglement, due to the fragile nature of entangled states.